AIgnesti/casa_selfcal/README.md

 SCRIPTS AND TEMPLATE FILES USED IN ALMA JELLY PROCESSING:

-1) ma_script.py: auto-selfcal and Robust=0 imaging with Sofia
+A) ma_script.py: auto-selfcal and Robust=0 imaging with Sofia

 Save ma_script.py in auto_selfcal/bin